If you are looking for an utterly fabulous place to take a relaxing break where you are pampered and treated like family, look no further.

 The secluded beach is almost all to yourself, so morning or evening walks on the white sands are right at your doorstep.
 We also had a great time education Explorason on the reef, thanks to the help of the friendly locals.
 We really loved this!

-If ever you get the chance to come to Diani Beach, or the south Coast of Kenya, please do yourself a favour and spend a few days in here at Kinondo Kwetu.
+If ever you get the chance to come to Diani Beach or the South Coast of Kenya, please do yourself a favor and spend a few days in here at Kinondo Kwetu.
 It will be a memory that lasts a lifetime.